StunlockStudios/battlerite-docs/source/matches/matches.rst

 Get a Collection of Matches
 ---------------------------

 This endpoint retrieves data from matches.

-Bulk scraping matches is prohibited.
+*Please keep in mind that bulk scraping matches is prohibited.*

 **HTTP Request**